tranasinghe/SimpleNewsWebsite/README.md

 2. CSRF Validation<br/>
 3. Exception Handling<br/>
 4. Custom Error Pages (404, 500 etc..)<br/>
-5. Improve Models to follow convention to find related relation in the database<br/>
+5. Improve Models to follow a convention to find related relation in the database<br/>
 6. Implement Caching mechanism(use APC to cache view contents, memcache or rediss to cache data in models to reduce db calls)<br/>
 7. Implement router class to construct SEO friendly urls<br/>